brillout/awesome-react-components/README.md

 - [typography](https://github.com/KyleAMathews/typography.js) - A powerful toolkit for building websites with beautiful typography.
 - [react-pulse-text](https://github.com/Kelsier90/React-Pulse-Text) - [demo/docs](https://kelsier90.github.io/React-Pulse-Text/) -  Allows you to animate the text of any property of another component.
 - [captcha-image](https://github.com/tpkahlon/captcha-image) - Allows you to generate a random captcha image with options.
+- [react-pdf](https://github.com/wojtekmaj/react-pdf) - Display PDFs in your React app as easily as if they were images.

 ### Form Components